DominikProft/DominikProft/README.md

 - 👋 Hi, I’m @DominikProft
 - 👀 I’m interested in Flutter and developing mobile Android and iOS apps
-- 🌱 I’m currently learning Flutter and mainly focusing on how to create a quality apps, as well as other things necessary for such development.
-For example Firebase and Firestore as backend
 - 💞️ I’m looking to collaborate on projects and developing exciting new Mobile apps as well as expanding my knowledge even further!
 - 📫 You can reach me at my email nsov611@gmail.com
 - I'm currently working on my own app which I'll be sharing shortly in my repository